tg1121/Machine-Learning/README.md

 ## License

 This project is for personal use and showcasing skills on Kaggle.
 All rights to the data and competition remain with Kaggle.

----

-Feel free to adjust this template as per your specific needs!